2 min read

 The same goes for your State pension.
 You can claim your payments once you reach State pension age and continue to contract.

 Remember, you'll need to have made at least 10 years of National Insurance contributions to be eligible for any State pension.
 You'll need a full 35 years on your National Insurance record to get the full State pension - currently £179.60 a week.

-As you progress in your career and approach retirement age, you might decide to reduce your working pattern to 2 or 3 days, or work on more of a consultancy basis.
+As you progress in your career and approach retirement age, you might decide to reduce your working pattern to two or three days or work on more of a consultancy basis.

-Using your pension to supplement your income can help compensate any reduction in hours, however there is one thing you need to be aware of: tax.
+Using your pension to supplement your income can help compensate for any reduction in hours, however, there is one thing you need to be aware of: tax.